 Areas of expertise

-Education theory, modern liberal arts, western philosophy, the philosophy of the teacher, modern educational logic.
+Philosophical education, education theory, liberal arts, western philosophy, the philosophy of the teacher, modern 'educational logic'.

 - 2018, Contradiction of Enlightenment: Hegel and the Broken Middle, reprinted in Routledge Revivals Series